Babymetal: Legacy

 Babymetal is credited for creating the kawaii metal ("cute metal" in English) genre, which combines elements from J-pop and heavy metal.
 This genre has introduced metal to new audiences, and many new kawaii metal bands have formed since Babymetal's debut.
 While most kawaii metal bands are based in Japan, the genre has begun to spread outside the country to places like South Korea, where kawaii metal bands like Pritz have formed.
 Furthermore, the reach of Babymetal's influence has stretched far beyond Japan.
-In 2016 Babymetal became the highest-charting Japanese band ever in the UK's Official Charts history with the release of their album Metal Resistance.
-In the US, Metal Resistance was the first Japanese album to chart in the Billboard Top 40 in over 50 years, where it reached #39 in its first week.
+In 2016, Babymetal became the highest-charting Japanese band ever in the UK's Official Charts history with the release of their album Metal Resistance.
+In the US, Metal Resistance was the first Japanese album to chart in the Billboard Top 40 in over 50 years, where it reached No. 39 in its first week.
 The last Japanese artist to break the Top 40 was Kyu Sakamoto in 1963.
 In 2019, Babymetal became the first Asian act to top the Billboard Rock Albums chart with the release of their third studio album Metal Galaxy.